-As you can guess by the title, this is a gothic tale based within the Dracula mythos.
+As you can guess by the title, this FMV adventure is a gothic tale based within the Dracula mythos.
 You play as Texan Alexander Morris, roaming about London and looking into your brother Quincy’s death.
-Along the way, you’ve met and engaged a beautiful young debutant.
-The game picks up as you get accepted into an odd social society called the Hades Club, and more strange deaths occur around you and your friends.
-As you progress, you’ll meet most of the staple characters from Stoker’s novel, involve yourself a little too deeply in their world, and eventually face the Big D.
+At some point along the way, you’ve met and engaged a beautiful young debutant.
+The game picks up as you get accepted into an odd social society called the Hades Club, and strange deaths start occurring around you and your friends.
+As you progress, you’ll meet most of the staple characters from Stoker’s novel, involve yourself a little too deeply in their world, and eventually face the Big Guy himself.

 Every location you can visit is a 2D still containing a carriage and a single door to the building where the person you’ve come to see resides.
 The carriage takes you back to the travel screen.
 The door plays a non-interactive video clip based on your current progress in the investigation.
 That’s it.
 You don’t pour over scenes and uncover clues.
 You don’t interrogate anyone with questions of your choosing.
 It’s the same hands-off investigation as the Holmes games, with only a few surface improvements.

 It’s important to drive that point home.
 There’s very little investigating that you’ll actually do, especially when you’re not required to make the kind of deductive leaps required in Consulting Detective Vol 2.
 That at least could justify some brain power.
 Here, you have but one correct choice in a linear sequence.
 If you pick the correct building, you get a clue and a suggestion of where to go next.
 If you pick something out of sequence, you’ll get a generic “piss off” video, where the building super or whatever shows up and tells you such-and-such isn’t home right now, come back later.
 Make enough wrong moves, and you’ll eventually get killed.